huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Configure the Dataset Viewer

 To have a nice and working Dataset Viewer for your dataset, make sure your dataset is in a supported format and structure.
-There is also an option to configure the Dataset Viewer using YAML.
+There is also an option to configure your dataset using YAML.

 For more information see our guide on [How to configure the Dataset Viewer](./datasets-viewer-configure).